Flu vaccines will be available to book by eligible patients around September / October 2019. The exact date to be confirmed

-Contact the surgery to book your appointment if eligible
+Please contact the surgery nearer this time to book your appointment if you are eligible

-If you fall into one of the categories below, please contact the surgery reception to book your appointment now.
+If you fall into one of the categories below, please contact the surgery reception to book your appointment.

 You should have a FREE flu vaccine if you are: